bobg/mingo/Tour.md

 The Go programming language was designed in part to be easy to parse and analyze, for the sake of fast compilation, and to simplify the creation of all manner of development tooling.
-To that end, the Go standard library exposes some relevant packages, such as [go/ast](https://pkg.go.dev/go/ast)
+To that end, its standard library includes some relevant packages, such as [go/ast](https://pkg.go.dev/go/ast)
 (for representing a program’s abstract syntax tree) and [go/types](https://pkg.go.dev/go/types)